 - Turret Snails.

-Many experienced fish keepers choose Turret Snails to pair with Betta fish, because they typically grow to around 5 inches in size.
+Many experienced fish keepers choose Turret Snails to pair with Betta fish because they typically grow to around 5 inches in size.
 This is too big for a Betta fish to eat.
 They also enjoy the same water temperature as Betta fish and the same PH, which is between 7 and 7.5.

 - Assassin Snails.

-It is best to be careful with this one, because sometimes Betta fish can see Assassin Snails as a threat and that can cause discontent in your tank.
-The last thing you want is war between your Betta fish and your snails.
+It is best to be careful with this one because sometimes Betta fish can see Assassin Snails as a threat and that can cause discontent in your tank.
+The last thing you want is a war between your Betta fish and your snails.
 Assassin Snails also tend to attack other snails, thus their name, so do not pair them with smaller snails.
 These snails usually live as long as 2 years and can reach around 3 inches in size.
 They will enjoy the same PH as Betta fish because they typically do well in PH levels of 7 to 8.